JunhengH/academic-jeffhao/content/teaching/cs146-winter21.md

 <span style="color:green"> **Note: This course is currently active and updated.** </span>

-<span style="color:red"> **CS M146 Final exam schedule: March 15, 2021.** Note that daylight saving time 2021 in California will begin at 2:00 AM on Sunday, March 14! </span>
+<span style="color:red"> **Reminder:** CS M146 (Winter 2021) Final exam is scheduled on March 15, 2021 (24h take-home exam).
+Note that daylight saving time 2021 in California will begin at 2:00 AM on Sunday, March 14. </span>

 ## Course Info